 - Combining it with the Yale smart door lock.
 This is an obvious pairing that you might want to look into setting up.
-This alarm will work in tandem with the door lock to automatically disarm your home, or arm it, when you unlock the door.
+This alarm will work in tandem with the door lock to automatically disarm your home, or arm it when you unlock the door.
 The Yale smart lock lets you do all kinds of clever stuff too, like locking the door automatically when you leave the house.

 - Use it in conjunction with Philips Hue – The Hue system is a brilliant system to combine all your home’s smart lights into one and control it with the Philips smart hub.
 While it’s not cheap, it’s worth it if you’re planning on going all out on your smart lighting.
-It also works with the Yale Sync alarm but triggering RED flashing lights when the alarm is activated.
+It also works with the Yale Sync alarm but triggers RED flashing lights when the alarm is activated.

 - Use it with smart plugs to fool burglars – Ever have one of those awful timer things for when you go on holiday?
-Well Yale’s smart alarm means you’ll never have to try and figure out those 24 hour dials again.
+Well, Yale’s smart alarm means you’ll never have to try and figure out those 24-hour dials again.
 It works with any smart plugs to turn lamps and other lights on and off when you’re away.
 If it could just open and close the curtains too, we’d be really happy.

 Fully armed, part armed and mind that pooch!

 Something that’s possible with smart tech and the Yale alarm is being able to easily part-arm your home.
 You can arm all rooms or pick ones where the alarm will be turned off.
 This is handy if you’re going to bed and have a separate room where your dog sleeps.
 You can also get pet-friendly PIR sensors, so they won’t trigger the alarm even if that room is armed.